-Students studying abroad on semester and year Johns Hopkins departmental or exchange programs are charged Hopkins tuition.
+Students studying abroad in semester and/or year JHU departmental or exchange programs are charged Hopkins tuition.
 In most cases, an additional fee is assessed to cover services that might include housing, international health insurance, emergency services, and logistical and academic support.
 Students are billed through the Hopkins Student Accounts Office.

 Departmental Programs (intersession/summer)

-Students studying abroad on a Hopkins departmental summer or intersession program are charged the program fee and billed through Hopkins.
-Fees vary by program with some including charges for services such as airfare and meals.
+Students studying abroad in a Hopkins departmental summer or intersession program are charged the program fee and billed through Hopkins.
+Fees vary by program, with some including charges for services such as airfare and/or meals.

 Direct Matriculation and Vetted Programs (semester/intersession/summer)

-Students who study abroad through an external program (direct enrollment at a university abroad or approved provider) are charged the cost of their program as established by the host university or provider and a study abroad and application fee equivalent to 12% of Johns Hopkins tuition.
-Johns Hopkins is responsible for making direct payments to host universities and providers on behalf of students.
-Fees will be posted to students’ Hopkins SIS accounts by the Student Accounts Office.
+Students who study abroad through an external program (direct enrollment at a university abroad or approved provider) are charged the cost of their program as established by the host university or provider, and a study abroad and application fee equivalent to 12% of JHU tuition.
+JHU is responsible for making direct payments to host universities and providers on behalf of students.
+Fees will be posted to a student's Hopkins SIS account by the Homewood Student Accounts Office.